 Don't Panic, But You're Going to Freak Out!

-We’ve got you covered.
-Here’s our handy guide to manage your emotions before the big day!
-(From a bride who completely lost her cool the day before her wedding).
+Here’s our handy guide to managing your emotions before the big day!

 Step One: Communicate your worries and wins

 There’s a lot that goes into pulling off your dream wedding.
 You have vendors left, right and centre and payments popping up faster than RSVPs!
 To keep your head on straight, keep track of everything on hand-written to-do lists (sometimes the act of writing, pen to paper, is calming) and most importantly go over everything with your soon-to-be spouse.

 If you are stressed about the bar tab for 200 guests, discuss cash bar alternatives or limited drink menus.
 Once you finalize a step, celebrate it and bask in your success.
 The more you focus on wins the less you’ll obsess over worries.

 Step Two: Reach out when you downward spiral

 You just can’t get the tables to come together and people keep making special requests.
 You parents don’t want to sit with this aunt or uncle and you can’t put those friends together because they recently separated.
 Yikes!
 It can seem like there’s no way out and before you know it you’re yelling at the venue attendant because he didn’t follow the drawing you sent him.

 Calm down and call your person.
 Maybe that’s your mom, maybe it’s your maid-of-honour or maybe it’s your fiancé.
 Talk it through, realize it’s not as bad as it seems and breathe your way through it until you’re level-headed again.

 Step Three: Focus on the moment and forget the plan